mmeendez8/mmeendez8.github.io/_posts/2021-07-01-dvc-tutorial.md

 ## Split the data

 We have a file `train_sample.json` that contains all our annotations.
 We need to split this file in training and validation subsets so we can properly train our model in a near future.
-We are going to use pyodi's [coco random-split](https://gradiant.github.io/pyodi/reference/apps/coco-split/) app for this task, since it is very easy to execute.
+We are going to use pyodi's [coco random-split](https://gradiant.github.io/pyodi/reference/apps/coco-split/){:target="_blank"}{:rel="noopener noreferrer"} app for this task, since it is very easy to execute.
 Let's reserve a 20% of the total data for validation:

 ```bash